Coast Line (California): Predecessors

-The first version of the Coast Line, via Saugus and Santa Paula through the Santa Clara River Valley, was completed by the Southern Pacific Railroad on December 31, 1900.
+The first version of the Coast Line was completed by the Southern Pacific Railroad on December 31, 1900 when a train was run over the bridge at Cementerio, west of Goleta.
+Regular service did not begin immediately, pending track ballast work on several miles of the new line.
+It differed from the modern line with the original route running via the Ocean View line in San Francisco, the Market Street Depot in San Jose, Saugus and Santa Paula through the Santa Clara River Valley, and south into Los Angeles via the Valley Line.
+Passenger service began on March 31.

 The work between Ventura and Carpenteria eventually allowed the construction of the Rincon sea-level road for automobile traffic to travel this formerly impassible section of coastline.

 Work on the Montalvo Cutoff, which crossed the Santa Clara River to serve the farmers in the Oxnard Plain and was extended to Santa Susana in Simi Valley, began in 1898.
 The Santa Susana Tunnel opened in 1904 connecting with the Chatsworth cutoff from Burbank and thereafter was the main line.
 Passenger and freight traffic declined dramatically at the Hueneme wharf in Ventura County as they shifted to the railroad.
 A new straighter track was built between Chatsworth and Burbank to coincide with the new route, and the original line through the San Fernando Valley was designated as the Burbank branch.
 In 1907, the Bayshore Cutoff opened from San Bruno to San Francisco, relegating the original main line through the Bernal Cut to branch status.
 In 1935 the new line around downtown San Jose opened and thereafter was the main line.

 In the golden era of passenger service, SP trains on the San Francisco leg of this route ran from the Third and Townsend Depot in San Francisco to the Union Station in Los Angeles.
 The Oakland–Los Angeles trains originated from the 16th Street Station in Oakland.